-I’ve written about my experience getting my first tattoo as part of my 30 Before 30 series (which btw, I’m SMASHING…jks I’ve done sweet FA this year), but I wanted to share a bit more about why I chose them and the meanings behind each one.
+I’ve written about my experience getting my first tattoo as part of my 30 Before 30 series (which btw, I’m SMASHING…jks I’ve done sweet FA throughout 2020 and the early part of 2021), but I wanted to share a bit more about why I chose them and the meanings behind each one.
 I’ve wanted a tattoo since a young age, but I was always just that little bit too scared.
-Then, in April last year, I took the plunge and booked myself in for my first one.
-Fast forward to July last year, and I went for another session to get two more.
+Then, in April 2019, I took the plunge and booked myself in for my first one.
+Fast forward to July 2019, and I went for another session to get two more.
 I’d love to get more done in the future too, but I can’t see that happening this year thanks to the old covid getting in the way of everything.
 Anyway, whether you’re a newbie looking for some tattoo ideas, or you just like learning about the meaning behind peoples’ tattoos, here’s today’s post on the stories behind each of mine.

 The Cat & The Serotonin